 - Dates and timescales when key changes will be taking place and how they fit into any relevant work patterns and deadlines.
 Any changes will depend on the individual, but could include name, documentation and physical changes. - Records and systems consideration should be given to what needs to be changed, when this will happen and what will happen to 'previous' records.
 These could include photographs and biographies on websites and newsletters and also historical information on personal records.
-References to the trans person's previous name should be removed wherever possible. - Breaches of confidentiality are treated in the same manner as disclosure of the highly personal details of any other employee protected under the Data Protection Act 1998. - Communication how and when the individual wishes to inform other staff, governors, students and parents.
+References to the trans person's previous name should be removed wherever possible.
+Breaches of confidentiality are treated in the same manner as disclosure of the highly personal details of any other employee protected under the Data Protection Act 1998. - Communication how and when the individual wishes to inform other staff, governors, students and parents.
 This is an individual choice; what works for one person may not work for another.
-Any announcements should, however, include important issues such as how to address the trans person (new name, correct pronoun), how to support them and how to deal with questions from others without breaching confidentiality.
+Any announcements should, however, include important issues such as how to address the trans person (new name, correct pronoun), how to support them and how to deal with questions from others without breaching confidentiality. - Time off for medical appointments and treatment time off for appointments and treatments associated with gender reassignment is protected under the Equality Act 2010.
+Therefore, such absences cannot be used against trans people when, for instance, considering promotion opportunities or redundancy.
+Absences for gender reassignment may be recorded, but not used, in any absence management process, and rather seen as a reasonable adjustment.

-- Time off for medical appointments and treatment if a person is undergoing gender reassignment, they are protected by sex discrimination law.
-This also applies to someone who has undergone gender reassignment in the past or is planning to undergo the process.
-It is good practice to discuss as far in advance as possible what time off a transitioning member of staff may require for any medical or surgical procedures.
-In these circumstances you should ensure that you do not treat the employee less favourably, as they are entitled to the same sickness absence and pay as other employees in the organisation. - Use of toilets and changing facilities staff who have declared their trans status should be free to use the facilities appropriate to their selfidentified gender. - Agreeing any dress code requirements where an employer has a dress code, it is good practice for this to have the flexibility to accommodate the process of transition from one gender role to another.
+- Use of toilets and changing facilities staff who have declared their trans status should be free to use the facilities appropriate to their selfidentified gender. - Agreeing any dress code requirements where an employer has a dress code, it is good practice for this to have the flexibility to accommodate the process of transition from one gender role to another.
 Best practice is that dress codes are not gendered at all, but simply a list of clothes it is acceptable for staff to wear. - A contingency plan for dealing with media enquiries Anyone taking incoming calls must be more alert than usual to the possibility that the Press, in particular, are likely to invite comment if the news of a member of staff's transition has leaked out.
 It is advisable to prepare a generic statement, which can then be made public if necessary and appropriate.
 This should state that the employer supports fully all members of its community, especially those with any of the protected characteristics, and it is paramount that everyone is treated with respect and that the right to privacy, in law, is respected.
-Any statement, and its use, should be agreed by all parties involved.

-Raising awareness - employers have a responsibility to inform their staff about trans issues and the implications for working practices.
+Any statement, and its use, should be agreed by all parties involved. - Raising awareness employers have a responsibility to inform their staff about trans issues and the implications for working practices.
 This is a valuable way of overcoming prejudice and securing an inclusive environment for trans people.